chassing/linux-sysadmin-interview-questions/README.md

 * Can you describe your workflow when you create a script?
 * What is GIT?
 * What is a dynamically/statically linked file?
-* What is "configure && make && make install"?
+* What does "configure && make && make install"?
 * What is puppet/chef/ansible used for?
 * How do you create a new mysql user?
 * How do you create a new postgres user?